You don't have to feel guilty about living with your parents - unless you're not pulling your weight

 Being at home to repay that isn’t a chore, but a means for us to be able to give back in terms of what was invested in our futures.

-Of course, that’s not to say that I don’t sometimes feel like I’m lacking – I think here’s where my defensiveness of living at home comes in – it’s just that the people questioning me and my sister inevitably make us feel as if we haven’t achieved anything with our lives simply because we haven’t flown out of the nest yet.
+Of course, that’s not to say that I don’t sometimes feel like I’m lacking – I think here’s where my defensiveness of living at home comes in – it’s just that the people questioning me and my sister inevitably make us feel as if we haven’t achieved anything with our lives simply because we haven’t left the nest yet.

 And it’s hard to shake that feeling when people invariably compare you to those who are able to afford their own place, with money to spare – blind to the fact that things like financial hierarchies in terms of job fields and income earnings are but a few of the factors that come into play here.